Mark Steele (conspiracy theorist): 5G conspiracy theory

-Steele falsely claims the 5G mobile phone network to be a deadly technology which has killed over 400 people.
+Steele claims that the 5G mobile phone network is a deadly technology, responsible for 400 deaths.
 According to Steele, the 5G telephone network is part of a distributed "Kill Grid" which includes other street-furniture such as lamp-posts.
 He has repeated claims first disseminated by David Icke, that 5G networks are the cause of the COVID-19 pandemic.

 In 2016, a neighbour informed Steele that she believed newly installed street lights to be the cause of her nose-bleeds.
 Steele became convinced that these lamp-posts housed components of a 5G network, despite the council's claims to the contrary, and that this was the cause of his neighbour's illness.
-Subsequently Steele expanded on this theory, claiming that children were being “microwaved in their beds“ by 5G.
+Subsequently, Steele expanded on this theory, claiming that children were being “microwaved in their beds“ by 5G.

 In 2018, Steele addressed the Democrats and Veterans Party, on the subject of 5G Networks.
 The video of his speech was widely shared on YouTube.
 In 2019, he spoke at the "5G Apocalypse event", organised by "Bali-based New Age influencer" Sacha Stone.
 BuzzFeed News and Vice News have reported that Steele and Stone used such events as well as legal defence funds to make money from their followers.